baeriswyln/eth-cs/docs/data/rtai/robustness.md

 made by the box relaxation include also many points that are not achievable by the input regions - **the method is not precise**.

-One possibility to improve the precision somewhat is **merging the outputs, and no longer requiring that the intervals don't overlap, but that one's lower bound minus the other's upper bound is strictly greater than 0:
+One possibility to improve the precision somewhat is **merging the outputs**, and no longer requiring that the intervals don't overlap, but that one's lower bound minus the other's upper bound is strictly greater than 0:

 \begin{align}